streamlinevideo/streamline/README.md

 **Encoder -** A desktop PC with an NVIDIA Quadro GPU and Blackmagic Capture Card.
 The encoder is running FFMPEG which will take the raw video and audio from the capture card, and compress it.
 It will then multiplex it into mpeg-ts, and send it via HTTP PUT to a web server, as well as send up a manifest.
 It will continue to send new manifests as they are needed, and it will send HTTP DELETE requests on the old segments.
 I’ll provide a parts list for this, but, you can vary the hardware to some extend, such as building it as a rack mount server.

-**Origin server -** This will be the web server will host the segments of video that come in, so that clients can pull them now.
+**Origin server -** This will be the web server that will host the segments of video that come in, so that clients can pull them now.
 We will be using the software “Caddy Server” for this use case.
 It will receive HTTP PUTs of segments from the encoder.

 **CDN -** Between the clients and the origin server, will be a network of caching servers all over the world, called edge servers, to scale out how many people can watch at once and improve their viewing experience.
 We will use Amazon’s CloudFront CDN for this.